bigandy/11ty-site/src/site/posts/weeknotes-2020-6.md

 - **Reading**: On the train up to Sheffield I finished listening to ["Atomic Habits"](https://jamesclear.com/atomic-habits), and on the way back down I continued to listen to ["Deep Work"](https://www.calnewport.com/books/deep-work/).
 When not travelling the country by train I continued reading ["The Best Interface is No Interface"](http://www.nointerface.com/book/).

-- We've finished the second season of [Sex Education](https://www.netflix.com/title/80197526) on Netflix.

-- Exercise: Running Tuesday, Thursday, Friday and Sunday.
-Less energy this week.
+- Exercise: Running Wednesday and Saturday.
+Gym on Tuesday!
 40 Vitality Points!